TommasoTarchi/Advanced_HPC-Final_assignments/README.md

 This repo contains:
 - this README file
 - `Jacobi/`: directory containing all codes and results related to the CUDA assignment:
+  - `batch_scripts/`: directory containing batch files to run the scaling on Leonardo
   - `profiling/`: directory containing profiling data and python script to plot them
   - `plot/`: directory containing final state of the system and scripts to plot it using gnuplot
   - `src/`: directory containing source code for parallel Jacobi, in particular: